ibm-cloud-docs/account/account_faq.md

 ## How many resource groups, orgs, or spaces can I create?
 {: #resourcelimit}
 {: faq}
+{: support}

 If you have a billable account, there's no limit to the number of resource groups, orgs, or spaces that you can create within your account.
 However, if you have a Lite account, you're limited to one org and one resource group.

 ## How do I upgrade or convert my account type?
 {: #changeacct}
 {: faq}
+{: support}

 To upgrade your Lite account, go to [Account settings](https://{DomainName}/account/settings).
 In the Account Upgrade section, click **Add credit card** to upgrade to a Pay-As-You-Go account, or click **Upgrade** for a Subscription account.
-You can also apply a promotional feature code to convert your Lite account to a trial account on the Account settings page.
+You can also apply a feature code from an online course or educational event to convert your Lite account to a trial account.

 To convert between Pay-As-You-Go and Subscription account types, contact [{{site.data.keyword.Bluemix_notm}} Sales ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window}.